 About The Motley Fool Stock Advisor and Zacks Premium

 Both the Motley Fool and Zacks have long histories.
-The Motley Fool was founded in 1993, with the Stock Advisor launching in 2002.
-Zacks has been around since 1978, although the Premium service is just the latest incarnation of a variety of paid services the platform has offered over its 42-year history.
+The Motley Fool was founded in 1993 by Tom and David Gardner, with the flagship Stock Advisor newsletter launching in 2002.
+Zacks Investment Research has been around since 1978, although the Premium service is just the latest incarnation of a variety of services this investment advice company has offered over its 42-year history.

-The Stock Advisor service is built around offering investors long-term stock picks.
+The Stock Advisor service is built around offering long-term investors stock picks that will outperform the market.
 It aims to highlight stocks that are poised for significant, sustained growth.
 Some of the service’s best picks in that regard are companies like Costco, Amazon, and Gilead, all of which Stock Advisor highlighted before their prices shot up.
 Stock Advisor only issues two picks per month, but they’re accompanied by in-depth research reports that explain the rationale behind the picks.

 Zacks Premium has a mix of services packed in.
 The most similar option to Stock Advisor is the Focus List, which is a list of 50 stocks to buy and hold selected by Zacks’ director of research.
 As for Stock Advisor, these picks come with detailed research reports.

 But, most investors use Zacks Premium not for the Focus List, but for the #1 Rank List.
 This is a curated list, updated daily, of stocks that Zacks analysts rate as Strong Buy.
 They’re categorized as value, growth, or momentum stocks, and subscribers get a daily email alerting them to movements in this list of stock picks.